MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ### Data transformation limitations

-DirectQuery has limitations in the data transformations you can apply within Power Query Editor.
+DirectQuery limits the data transformations you can apply within Power Query Editor.
 With imported data, you can easily apply a sophisticated set of transformations to clean and reshape the data before using it to create visuals.
 For example, you can parse JSON documents, or pivot data from a column to a row form.
 These transformations are more limited in DirectQuery.

-When you connect to an OLAP source like SAP BW, you can't define any transformations, and the entire external model is taken from the source.
+When you connect to an online analytical processing (OLAP) source like SAP BW, you can't define any transformations, and the entire external model is taken from the source.
 For relational sources like SQL Server, you can still define a set of transformations per query, but those transformations are limited for performance reasons.

 Any transformations must be applied on every query to the underlying source, rather than once on data refresh.
 Transformations must be able to reasonably translate into a single native query.
 If you use a transformation that's too complex, you get an error that either it must be deleted or the connection model switched to import.